mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 data.timestamp | <ul><li>Time as per the biometric device.</li><li>Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.</li></ul>
-data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data) error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
+data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data). error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
 Multi lingual support.